Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Spires of Ravenloft.md

 The trapdoor can be found after a search of the room and a successful DC 13 Wisdom (Perception) check.
 Locating the trapdoor doesn't enable someone to discover its opening mechanism.
 The door has a hidden lock and can be opened by pulling down on the hook from which the black cloak hangs.
 Once it has been found, the trap­ door can be opened by pulling on the hook, or it can be unlocked by someone using thieves' tools, a knock spell, or similar magic.
 It swings down when unlocked

 K52.
 SMOKESTACK
+_____

-Jutting from the steeply sloping rooftop of the castle, a spindly smokestack, five feet in diameter at the top, rises thirty feet above the roof's peak.
-Smoke belches from its iron-pronged capstone.
+"Jutting from the steeply sloping rooftop of the castle, a spindly smokestack, five feet in diameter at the top, rises thirty feet above the roof's peak.
+Smoke belches from its iron-pronged capstone."
+_____
 The chimney leads down 60 feet to the blazing fireplace in area K37.
-A creature that starts its turn in the chimney takes 3 (ld6) fire damage.
+A creature that starts its turn in the chimney takes 3 (1d6) fire damage.

 K53.
 ROOFTOP
+______

-Rain splashes against the sagging, sloping rooftop.
-Flashes of lightning illuminate gargoyles perched on the roof's end peaks, their hideous stares forever fixed on the courtyard some one hundred thirty feet below.
+"Rain splashes against the sagging, sloping rooftop.
+Flashes of lightning illuminate gargoyles perched on the roof's end peaks, their hideous stares forever fixed on the courtyard some one hundred thirty feet below."
+______
 If a character tries to traverse the rooftop, read:
+_____

-Some of the ancient roof tiles slide easily underfoot, eas­ ily dropping into the fog-shrouded darkness.
+Some of the ancient roof tiles slide easily underfoot, easily dropping into the fog-shrouded darkness.
 Each falling tile resounds with a hollow click as it hits the flagstones of the parapet or courtyard below.
+_____
 A character must succeed on a DC 15 Dexterity (Acro­ batics) check to traverse the roof.
 The check succeeds automatically if the character crawls.
 If the check fails by 5 or more, the character slides off the edge of the roof ans falls 40 feet to the castle parapet (area K46).

 K54.
 FAMILIAR ROOM